perandersson/glmock/README.md

 glGenTextures(1, &textures);
 ```

+And

 ```cpp
 GLenum err = glGetError();
 ```

-Both the functions above returns a value, but the first one is via the argument list instead of an actual return value.
-The framework assumes that all "result" parameters are actual results and not "asserts".
+Both the functions above returns a value, but the first one returns a value using the argument list instead of an actual returned value.
+The framework assumes that all "result" parameters are actual results and will therefor not be validated.
 For example:

 ```cpp
 TestCase(MyTestCase)